 See the Schedule for specific class choices available each day.

 In addition to the above, there are other activities happening throughout the week.
 Check the Schedule for times.
 These are open to everyone and you are welcome to just show up!
 Check back for new selections to be added.

 - DJ Summit with Jonathan

 These sessions are for everyone who loves Jazz music.
 Whether you’ve never DJ‘ed and want to start a music collection, you DJ locally once in a while and want to share that band you’re really into, or you’re a dedicated DJ who wants to talk about who’s best between Lester Young and Ben Webster, this is the place to be.
 If you want to talk about music, share with other people as passionate as yourself, or if you just want to listen to people talk about DJ’ing and Jazz music, come hang out with us!
 Jonathan will be there to direct the conversation and share his passion of music!

 - Afternoon Stretch

-- Practice Time
+- Practice Time with Beantown DJs

-All dance spaces have wooden floors and a change of shoes is requested.
+Most of the dance spaces have a wooden floor, and a change of shoes is requested.
+One of the class spaces, the Post Center Gym, requires either suede (or chrome leather) soled shoes or clean sneakers to be worn.
+No leather or hard soled shoes are allowed in this one space.
+The Black Box has a Marley floor.
 It would be best to have some shoe choices if possible.
 Bring cool, comfortable clothes for classes.
 All dance spaces are air-conditioned.